neutron-org/neutron-docs/docs/tutorials/onboarding/part-2-calling-modules-and-contracts.md

             &MinimalContractQueryMsg::CurrentValue {},
         )?;

-        // check if counter value from a query does not equal to a counter value from response if current_counter_value_via_query.current_value != counter {
+        // check if counter value from a was not actually updated by checking previous counter value we sent in SubMsg and current counter value from a query if current_counter_value_via_query.current_value > previous_counter {
             return Err(StdError::generic_err(
-                "couter from response does not equal to a counter from query", ));
+                "counter from SubMsg does not equal to a counter from query", ));
         }

         Ok(Response::new()
             .add_attribute("reply", "success")
-            .add_attribute("new_counter", counter))
+            .add_attribute("new_counter", current_counter_value_via_query.current_value))
     } else {
         Err(StdError::generic_err("unknown reply id"))
     }